Become a member and save on all seminars!

 This seminar examines the critical components of a technology roadmap to move an organization from its current state to the desired state.
 It investigates the key steps in evaluating technology solutions, considers the essential role of actionable data and how to ensure it, and identifies key steps in participating effectively as a team member on a technology project.

-For general questions or detailed information, please contact your regional representative.
+For general questions or detailed information, please contact a Learning Concierge.